 Expand your used car search

-The supply of used vehicles has improved slightly in the past year, rising 3%, but availability is still well below the normal level, according to Cox Automotive data.
+The supply of used vehicles has decreased slightly in the past year, falling 3%, and availability is well below the normal level, according to Cox Automotive data.

 To find a good deal on the car you want, it can help to search across a wider geographical area than you may be used to.
 Online sites like CarGurus and Cars.com make it easy to search listings from multiple dealerships in your region.